ba-13/ba-13.github.io/_posts/2021-10-01-hello-world.md

 <!---->

 These blogs are meant to be the compilation of what I have learnt and completed regarding any topic that comes my way and peaks interest high enough.
-You can expect this to contain occasional Computer Logic based, Computer Architecture based, some programming projects, or even a few Mathematical concepts that fascinates me personally, and I feel it worthy of sharing with the world.
-I hope everyone enjoys it.
+You can expect this to contain occasional Computer Logic, Graphics, Computer Architecture based, some programming projects, concepts, or even Mathematical anecdotes that influenced me, and I feel it must be shared.
+I hope you enjoy it.
-Do contact me if you found something worthwhile here!
+Do [contact]({{site.baseurl}}/contact) me if you found something worthwhile here!